Dilbert66/esphome-dsckeybus/README.md

     alarm_trigger_fire: Trigger a fire alarm.
 	alarm_keypress: Sends a string of characters to the alarm system.

-These are similar services that are also provided by the Envisalink Home Assistant integration (which requires a more expensive Envisalink interface board to be installed in your alarm system panel).
+These are similar services to those provided by the Envisalink Home Assistant integration (which requires a more expensive Envisalink interface board to be installed in your alarm system panel).
 See: https://www.home-assistant.io/integrations/envisalink/

 ## Example in Home Assistant
 ![Image of HASS example](https://github.com/Dilbert66/esphome-dsckeybus/blob/master/dsckeybusinterface.png)